 Nearby you will come across La Almona, the oldest civil monument in the region that was the residence of the Master of the Order of Santiago.
 Now head to the Plaza de Santa Ana, where you will find the Sierra Morena Interpretation and Resource Centre.
 You will be impressed by the architecture, as it was originally the Santa Ana Church.

 Continue to explore this beautiful town’s rich heritage.
 For instance, what used to be a Franciscan convent is now the Municipal Cemetery, well worth a visit.
 Los Milagros Hospital is another remarkable building, currently used as an employment workshop.

-To finish your visit, follow a route around the Sierra Norte Natural Park.
+To finish your visit, follow a route around the Sierra Morena Natural Park.
 There are also night routes so you can enjoy the stars.
 Another option is to follow the route leading to the Shrine to Nuestra Señora de Guaditoca, the patron saint of the town.

 Guadalcanal is 114 kilometres from Seville, located in Seville’s Sierra Morena region.
-The town is situated in a valley formed by the Sierra del Viento and the Sierra del Agua, nestled in the Sierra Norte Natural Park, a protected area.
+The town is situated in a valley formed by the Sierra del Viento and the Sierra del Agua, nestled in the Sierra Morena Natural Park, a protected area.